gabe-heim/metrics/activity-metrics/code-review-iteration.md

 # Code Review Iteration

 ## 1. Description
-What is the number of iterations that occur before a merge request is accepted or declined?
+What is the number of iterations (number of closings/reopenings until accepted merge) that occur before a merge request is either accepted (merged) or declined (closed without being merged, and no further reopenings)?

 ## 2. Use Cases
 Provide examples of how the metric might inform different stakeholders through use cases.